molily/testing-angular/angular-testing-principles.md

 <aside class="margin-note">Balanced defaults</aside>

-The Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
+The Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework and [Karma](https://karma-runner.github.io/) as test runner.
 Implementation and test code is bundled with [Webpack](https://webpack.js.org).
 Application parts are typically tested inside Angular’s [TestBed](https://angular.io/api/core/testing/TestBed).

 This setup is a trade-off with strengths and weaknesses.
 Since it is just one possible way to test Angular applications, you can compile your own testing tool chain.

 <aside class="margin-note">Alternatives</aside>

 For example, some Angular developers use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
-Some swap Protractor with [Cypress](../end-to-end-testing/#introducing-cypress).
 Some use [Spectator](../testing-components-with-spectator/#testing-components-with-spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) instead of using `TestBed` directly.

 These alternatives are not better or worse, they simply make different trade-offs.
 This guide uses Jasmine and Karma for unit and integration tests.
 Later, you will learn about Spectator.
-For end-to-end tests, this guide deviates from the standard setup by recommending Cypress.

 Once you have reached the limits of a particular setup, you should investigate whether alternatives make testing your application easier, faster and more reliable.